Two explosions rock Somalia's capital, leaving 'scores' dead | Law-Order

 Two explosions rock Somalia's capital, leaving 'scores' dead

-The group stormed the education ministry in 2015.The new attack occurred at Zobe junction, which was the scene of a massive al-Shabab blast in 2017 that killed more than 500 people.Somalias government is engaged in a new offensive against the extremist group that the United States has described as one of al-Qaidas deadliest organisations.
+Saturdays blast occurred near the education ministry, which the extremists stormed in 2015, and the foreign ministry.Somalias government has been engaged in a high-profile new offensive against the extremist group that the United States has described as one of al-Qaidas deadliest organizations.

 - Country: